 Contact Info:

-Kate Voigt serves as the CTE Welding Instructor at Yukon Koyukuk School District, where she brings her decade of industry experience to inspire the next generation of welders.
+Kate Voigt serves as the CTE Welding Instructor at YKSD, where she brings her decade of industry experience to inspire the next generation of welders.
 Her passion for welding began at age 15 and has taken her across Alaska's diverse industrial landscape.
 With extensive field experience throughout the state, Kate combines practical industry knowledge with hands-on teaching methods to prepare students for successful careers in welding.

 When not in the classroom, Kate's enthusiasm for welding extends into her time, where she continues to practice her trade.
 She also embraces Alaska's outdoor lifestyle through hiking and camping adventures with her family.